-- H. Full examination instructions will be made known as the examinations approach.
+H. Full examination instructions will be made known as the examinations approach.
 However, two rules can be expected. (a) During examinations, students may not use any books, or notes, or cell phones, or electronic dictionaries, or any device with graphing or programming capabilities.
 Cheap calculators will be the only devices allowed. (b) During examinations, students may not communicate about exam content with any person other than the instructor.
-This implies that students may not talk with the proctors about the exam content. - I. University policy on academic considerations is described here.
+This implies that students may not talk with the proctors about the exam content.

+I. University policy on academic considerations is described here.
 Within that document, please be especially sure to read parts 1-4 in the Policy section.
-Note that any academic considerations granted in this course will be determined by the instructor, in consultation with the academic advisors in your Faculty of Registration, in accordance with information presented in this course outline. - J. There are no make-up midterm exams.
-Rather, an excused midterm's weight will be shifted to the final exam. - K. If a student takes both midterms, and scores higher on the final than on their worst midterm, the course mark will be calculated by placing 15% of the weight on the worst midterm, 25% on the other midterm, and 60% on the final. - L. If a student misses the final exam, University and Economics Department policies require that they (a) request academic consideration from the counselors and (b) contact the instructor, both within 48 hours.
+Note that any academic considerations granted in this course will be determined by the instructor, in consultation with the academic advisors in your Faculty of Registration, in accordance with information presented in this course outline.

+J. There are no make-up midterm exams.
+Rather, an excused midterm's weight will be shifted to the final exam.

+K. If a student takes both midterms, and scores higher on the final than on their worst midterm, the course mark will be calculated by placing 15% of the weight on the worst midterm, 25% on the other midterm, and 60% on the final.

+L. If a student misses the final exam, University and Economics Department policies require that they (a) request academic consideration from the counselors and (b) contact the instructor, both within 48 hours.
 Failure to do so will typically invalidate any excuse in all but extreme circumstances.
 Make-up final exams will be scheduled by the instructor.
-(Note that Paragraph I also applies to make-up final exams.) - M. Students who have been excused from one or more exams may find that their final exam differs in form and/or content from the final exam given to students who have written all exams at the regularly scheduled times.
+(Note that Paragraph I also applies to make-up final exams.)

+M. Students who have been excused from one or more exams may find that their final exam differs in form and/or content from the final exam given to students who have written all exams at the regularly scheduled times.
 For example, a student who has not written one of the midterms may find that their final exam (whether regularly scheduled or make-up) has more questions concerning the material that would have been tested on the unwritten midterm.
 Or, for another example, a student writing a make-up final exam may find that their final exam has questions on different topics than those tested in the regularly scheduled final exam, and that those questions need to be answered by essay rather than short-answer or multiple-choice.
 Such alterations are not intended to change the expected difficulty of the exams.

-Schedule:
+Tentative Schedule:

 N. Although the course will cover the standard topics from first-semester intermediate microeconomics, the course will present the material in a different and more accessible order.
-For this reason, the readings below appear to be scrambled.
-(The specific readings below are tentative and incomplete.
-Please see the OWL site for the actual readings.)
-The October midterm should find us well into Part 2, and the November midterm should find us almost halfway through Part 3.
-(Part 4 will require very little time.)
+For this reason, the order below may appear scrambled relative to the order used in other sections of 2150.

+O. The specific readings below are tentative and incomplete (please see the OWL site for the actual readings as the term progresses).
+The February midterm should find us a step into Part 2, and the March midterm should find us a couple steps into Part 3.

 Part 1.
 Constrained optimization with one choice variable (readings are tentative) Output from one input.
-BB Sections 6.1, 6.2 Producer theory with one input.
-BB Section 1.2, 6.2 (some readings are relevant in two places) Utility from one consumption good.
-BB Section 3.2A, SE Chapter C Consumer theory with one consumption good.
-BB Sections 2.2, 2.3, SE Chapter C
+SE Chapter 1 Producer theory with one input.
+SE Chapter 2 Utility from one consumption good.
+SE Chapter 3 Consumer theory with one consumption good.
+SE Chapter 4

 Part 2.
-Equilibrium among one-choice-variable agents (readings are tentative) Profit maximization, BB Section 9.1, 9.2, SE Chapter M Perfect competition, BB Section 2.1, 5.4, 9.1, 9.5, 9.A Government intervention, BB Sections 10.1, 10.2, 10.3
+Equilibrium among one-choice-variable agents (readings are tentative)

+Profit maximization, SE Chapter 5

+Perfect competition, SE Chapter 6

+Government intervention, SE Chapter 6